Cynth3tik/awesome/README.md

 *   [crewAIInc/crewAI](https://github.com/crewAIInc/crewAI) - Framework for orchestrating role-playing, autonomous AI agents.
 By fostering collaborative intelligence, CrewAI empowers agents to work together seamlessly, tackling complex tasks.

-*   [assafelovic/gpt-researcher](https://github.com/assafelovic/gpt-researcher) - An LLM agent that conducts deep research (local and web) on any given topic and generates a long report with citations.
+*   [assafelovic/gpt-researcher](https://github.com/assafelovic/gpt-researcher) - An autonomous agent that conducts deep research on any data using any LLM providers.

 *   [iv-org/youtube-trusted-session-generator](https://github.com/iv-org/youtube-trusted-session-generator) - TOOL IS DEPRECATED - This is a generator for getting a session that passes all the checks from YouTube side